Hydrocarbon definition sources and examples

+Hydrocarbon definition sources and examples

 	Hence the thermal decomposition of decane given octane and ethene.

 	But using suitable catalysts, alkanes containing six or more carbon atoms are cyclized.

-Thus when petroleum oil creaked, most of the hydrocarbon produced.
-But most important hydrocarbons are those containing up to four carbon atom which is methane, ethane, ethylene, propane, butane, butane and isobutene.
+	Thus when petroleum oil creaked, most of the hydrocarbons are produced.
+Therefore most important

+	hydrocarbon are those containing up to four carbon atom which is methane, ethane, ethylene, propane,

+	butane, butane and isobutene.